Are You Experiencing Sexual Harassment at Work? You Have Rights and We Can Help

-Any good Los Angeles workplace lawyer will tell you that filing a sexual harassment claim can be done after one violation of your rights.
+Any good Los Angeles workplace environment lawyer will tell you that filing a sexual harassment claim can be done after one violation of your rights.
 However, the severity of the incident will highly determine whether or not you'll win a case.
 For example, an unwelcome physical sexual advance will likely be a stronger case than an offensive joke.

 Can My Employer Retaliation Against Me For Filing A Claim?

-Your Los Angeles work harassment attorney will tell you that retaliation due to filing a sexual harassment case is illegal.
+Your Los Angeles workplace harassment attorney will tell you that retaliation due to filing a sexual harassment case is illegal.
 Title VII forbids any employer from retaliating against an employee.
 This law also covers your coworkers who choose to participate in the investigation into your sexual harassment claim.
 Title VII was enacted to ensure that both victims and those indirectly affected by workplace sexual harassment speak up.